WAIT! The Virus Changed Things a Little.

 Family / friends can stay with you

-Your family members can be with you throughout almost all of the day.
+Your family member can be with you throughout almost all of the day.
 You will leave them for a few minutes at the start of your time with us when you go to get an IV in your wrist/arm and so you can change your clothes.
 They will be able to sit with you after that and keep you company and participate in all of the discussions with the surgeons / nurses.

 Food for the family

-If you are one of the first 6 patients of our day, we typically have your family / friends hang out in your room until you go to the operating room, and then we send them down for breakfast in the cafeteria.
-If you are patient 7 or later, we typically send your friends/family for breakfast while you get the scan.
+If you are one of the first 6 patients of our day, we typically have your family / friends hang out in your room until you go to the operating room, and then we send them for breakfast in the cafeteria.
+If you are patient 7 or later, we typically send your friend/family for breakfast while you get the scan.
 They have about 30 minutes to eat while you are getting the scan and then they come back up to be with you.

 Surgeons talk to your family after surgery

 Once the operation is over, one of the surgeons will come to the waiting room to find your family and give them your photo and let them know you are doing great.
-This is typically just over 1 hour after they left you.
+This is typically just over 1 or 1.5 hours after they left you.
 And then, after you wake up and feel like chatting (usually about 1 hour after the operation is over), you will change into your regular clothes and your family/friends can come back to join you again for the last 30-45 minutes with us.
 This allows your family to participate in the final visit with the surgeons and be a part of the last instructions we give you.

 Before you leave the hospital